k3jph/corona/projects.md

 ## Danish Language Resources

+{% include figure.html image="Codex_Holmiensis_CE_1350.jpg"
+   placement="left" link="/dansk" width="40%"
+   cap="The first page of the Jutlandic Law originally from 1241 in Codex Holmiensis" alt="The first page of the Jutlandic Law originally from 1241 in Codex Holmiensis" %}

 [_Danish Language Resources_](/dansk) is an interactive document that collects resources for English speakers who are learning the Danish language.
-I started learning [Danish](http://en.wikipedia.org/wiki/Danish_language) through [Duolingo](http://duolingo.com) in December 2014.
+I started learning [Danish](http://en.wikipedia.org/wiki/Danish_language) through [Duolingo](http://duolingo.com) in December 2014, because DuoLingo did not have an Icelandic course.
+It still doesn't!
+But Danish did a lot to help me read the signs in Iceland.

 This document exists to collect resources from around the Internet, principally YouTube, to help students learning Danish and provide a catalog for my own use.
 Please feel free to suggest additional material.

 ## Swedish Language Resources

+{% include figure.html image="Västgötalagen_blad_21.jpg"
+   placement="right" link="/svenska" width="40%"
+   cap="Sheet number 21 from the Early Westrogothic law" alt="Sheet number 21 from the Early Westrogothic law" %}

 [_Swedish Language Resources_](/svenska) is an interactive document that collects resources for English speakers who are learning the Swedish language.
+After I finished the Danish language course on Duolingo, I really wanted to keep my streak up.
+I've since lost the streak, but kept it up at the time by completing the Swedish language course.
+The similarities and differences are quite interesting between the two languages.

-This page exists to collect resources from around the Internet, principally YouTube, to help students learning Danish and provide a catalog for my own use.
+This page exists to collect resources from around the Internet, principally YouTube, to help students learning Swedish and provide a catalog for my own use.

 _Image by [Florian Richter](https://www.flickr.com/photos/florianric/7263382550)._